RaijmakersH/az900-labs/Instructions/Walkthroughs/07-Implement the Azure IoT Hub.md

 In this task, we will test our device using the Raspberry Pi Simulator.

-1. Open a new tab in the web browser and browse to the [online Raspberry Pi simulator](https://azure-samples.github.io/raspberry-pi-web-simulator/#Getstarted).

-2. Read about the Raspberry Pi simulator.
-If there is an overview pop-up select "**X**" to close the window.
+1. Open a new tab in the web browser and type this shortcut link https://aka.ms/RaspPi.
+It will take you to a Raspberry Pi Simulator site.
+If you have time, read about the Raspberry Pi simulator.
+When done select "**X**" to close the pop-up window.

-3. In the code area, right side, locate the line with 'const connectionString ='.
+2. In the code area, right side, locate the line with 'const connectionString ='.
 Replace it with the connection string you copied from the Azure portal.
 Note that the connection sting includes the DeviceId (**myRaspberryPi**) and SharedAccessKey entries.

 	![Screenshot of the coding area within the Raspberry Pi simulator.](../images/0604.png)

-4. Click **Run** (below the code area) to run the application.
+3. Click **Run** (below the code area) to run the application.
 The console output should show the sensor data and messages that are sent from the Raspberry Pi simulator to your Azure IoT Hub.
 Data and messages are sent each time the Raspberry Pi simulator LED flashes.

 	![Screenshot of the Raspberry Pi simulator console.
 The console output shows sensor data and messages sent from the Raspberry Pi simulator to Azure IoT Hub.](../images/0605.png)

 5. Click **Stop** to stop sending data.

-6. Return to the Azure portal and your IoT Hub.
+6. Return to the Azure portal.

-7. Switch the IoT Hub **Overview** blade and scroll down to the **IoT Hub Usage** information.
+7. Switch the IoT Hub **Overview** blade and scroll down to the **IoT Hub Usage** information to view usage.
+Change your timeframe in the **show data for last** to see data in teh last hour.

 	![Screenshot of metrics within the IoT hub usage area of Azure portal.](../images/0606.png)